 What Forms of Child Custody Are There in Arizona?

 The term custody in Arizona, now referred to as “legal decision-making,” has been grossly misunderstood and misused.
-The term “child custody” in Arizona contains to two distinct and very different issues.
+The term “child custody” in Arizona contains two distinct and very different issues.

 Specifically, (1) how major decisions are affecting the children, such as decisions regarding the children’s education, healthcare, and religious upbringing, are made and (2) how parenting time is apportioned between the two parents.